Its-utsav/the-javascript-typescript/Namaste-JavaScript/06-advanced-topics/04-async-await.md

 Uncaught SyntaxError: await is only valid in async functions and the top level bodies of modules
 ```

+### what is async await function

+- `async` is keyword used with function and `await` only can be used with only `async` function to handle promise and promise are asynchronous
+- what is promise ? : a promise is a eventual compilation or failure of an asynchronous operation .

 ## working of async await

 - promise use for handling asynchronous operations like request API like etc